 HotSpot models temperature using a circuit of thermal resistances and capacitances that are derived from the layout of microarchitecture units.
 The thermal package that is modeled consists of the die-to-spreader TIM (thickness 0.05mm), the heat spreader (thickness 1mm), another TIM, the heat sink (thickness 6.9mm), and a fan.
-Removal of heat from the package via airflow takes place by convection and is modeled using a single, equivalent thermal resistance of 0.8K/W. This assumes the fan speed and the ambient temperature inside the computer "box" (40°C) are constant, both of which are true for the time scales over which our benchmarks are simulated.
+Removal of heat from the package via airflow takes place by convection and is modeled using a single, equivalent thermal resistance of 0.8K/W .
+This assumes the fan speed and the ambient temperature inside the computer "box" (40°C) are constant, both of which are true for the time scales over which our benchmarks are simulated.

 Due to lateral heat spreading, thermal behavior is sensitive to the layout of the microarchitecture units.
-We use the floorplans shown in Figure 1, which have been derived by inspection from the die photo of the POWER5 in [5].
-Note that Figure 1 only shows floorplans for the singlethreaded and CMP chips.
-The SMT floorplan is identical to the single-threaded case, except that the increase in resources to accommodate SMT makes the core 12% larger.
-(This is small enough-a few percent of the total chip area-that we take the impact on L2 size for SMT to be negligible.)
+We use the floorplans shown in Figure 2, which have been derived by inspection from the die photo of the Power5 in [5].
+Note that Figure 2 only shows floorplans for the single-threaded and CMP chips.
+The SMT floorplan is identical to the single-threaded case, except that the increase in resources to accommodate SMT means that the core is 12% larger.

 According to [5], the POWER5 offers 24 sensors on chip.
 Accordingly, we assume it is reasonable to provide at least one temperature sensor for each microarchitecture block in the floorplan, and that these sensors can be placed reasonably close to each block's hot spot, or that data fusion among multiple sensors can achieve the same effect.
 We also assume that averaging and data fusion allow dynamic noise to be ignored, and that offset errors can be removed by calibration [1].
-We sample the temperature every 100k cycles and set our DTM experiments' thermal emergency threshold at 83°C. This threshold is carefully chosen so for single thread single core architecture it will normally lead to less than 5% performance loss due to DTM control.
+We sample the temperature every 100k cycles and set our DTM experiments' thermal emergency threshold at 356K.
+This threshold is carefully chosen so for single thread single core architecture it will normally lead to less than 5% performance loss due to DTM control.
 At the beginning of the simulation, we set the steady state temperature for each unit as the initial temperature so the whole simulation's thermal output will be meaningful.
-For DTM experiments, the initial temperature is set as the smaller value of the steady state temperature without DTM and the thermal emergency threshold which is 83°C in our DTM experiments.